-No credit limit was placed on the account for 1211250 Ontario credit is extended are responsible for establishing credit limits for regular users."
+No credit limit was placed on the account for 1211250 Ontario According to City policy, the Directors in "the operations where credit is extended are responsible for establishing credit limits for regular users."
 Credit limits are to be "established by the Directors in consultation with Finance."
 No credit limit was placed on the account for 1211250 Ontario Inc. Management was relying on the existing \$75,000 letter of credit as a safeguard against any non compliance of the contract.